andymlau/Deuteros_2.0/README.md

 #### Changes and bug fixes

+Build 2020_03_10
+- Made some minor changes with the progress bar to improve user experience

 Build 2020_03_08
 - Fixed error with residue redundancy calculation
 - Fixed bug where appending data to data table tab caused importing to crash